buy the book ribbon

 Less confidence that things work "for real"

-Email itself is a well-understood protocol (reader, it’s been around since before I was born, and that’s a while ago now) and Django has supported sending email for more than a decade, so I think we can afford to say, in this case, that the costs of building testing tools for email outweigh the benefits.
+In this case, I’m going to suggest we go for the last option, which is not to test email sending on the server or in Docker.
+Email itself is a well-understood protocol (reader, it’s been around since before I was born, and that’s a while ago now), and Django has supported sending email for more than a decade.
+So, I think we can afford to say, in this case, that the costs of building testing tools for email outweigh the benefits.

 Here’s where we can put an early return in the FT: